 The two men detailed for this evening's work were of different metal.

-"Morituri te salutamus, colonel," said one with a reckless laugh.
-With the easy nonchalance of veterans, they gave the rife salute, and, sliding over the top of the trench, disappeared into ne coincit.
-The two men tiptoed across the dry lee paddles, each holding his rifle at he ready.
-There was no sound expet the occasional hiss of a random ullet, or the faint and distant pop of bullet, or the faint and distant pop of a rifle.
+"Morituri te salutamus, colonel," salid one with a reckless laugh.
+With the easy nonchalance of veterans, they gave the rife salute, and, sliding over the top of the trench, disappeared into the hight.